 - · Connectivity behavior

 - Bus fault detection and recovery

-- Full-/Low-speed device support.
+- Full-/Low-speed device support

 These features are mapped onto a hub repeater and a hub controller.
-The hub controller is supported by the processor integrated into the CY7C65xxx microcontrollers.
-The hardware in the hub repeater detects whether a USB device is connected to a down-stream port and the interface speed of the downstream device.
+The hub controller is supported by the processor integrated into the CY7C66011/12/13 and CY7C66111/12/13 microcontrollers.
+The hardware in the hub repeater detects whether a USB device is connected to a downstream port and the interface speed of the downstream device.
 The connection to a downstream port is through a differential signal pair (D+ and D-).
-Every downstream port provided by the hub requires an external 15-k $\Omega$ resistor from each signal line to ground.
+Every downstream port provided by the hub requires an external 15-k $\Omega$ resistors from each signal line to ground.
 The effect is when a device is not present, the hub will read a LOW (zero) on both D+ and D-.
 This condition, referred to as a single-ended-zero (SE0), can be used to identify the "no connect" state.

-15.1 Connecting/Disconnecting a USB Device
+17.1 Connecting/Disconnecting a USB Device

-A low-speed (1.5 Mbps) USB device will have a 1.5-k $\Omega$ resistor from the D- pin to the 3.3V supply.
+A low-speed (1.5 Mbps) USB device will have a pull-up resistor on the D- pin.
 At connect time, the bias resistors set the signal levels on the D+ and D- lines.
 When a low-speed device is connected to a hub port, the hub will see a LOW on D+ and a HIGH on D-.
 This tells the hub repeater that a low-speed device is connected to the port.
 The hub repeater sets a connect bit in the Hub Port Connect Status register for the downstream port.
-The hub repeater also sets a bit in the Hub Port Speed register to indicate this port is low-speed.
+The hub repeater also sets a bit in the Hub Port Speed register to indicate this port is low speed.
 Then the hub repeater generates a "Hub Interrupt", if the interrupt is enabled, to notify the microcontroller that there has been a change in the Hub downstream status.